 Caterer- Same Owner from Permitted Food Facility

-Restaurants and markets that provide catering services to their customers are required to obtain a catering health permit in addition to their current annual health permit.
-Example of such catering from the same permitted food facility that requires a health permit would be if the facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.
-An example of catering from the same permitted food facility that does not require an additional health permit is when a facility provides the food, transports the food to the event, and leaves all the food and utensils at the event with no additional services provided, meaning delivery only.
+Restaurants and markets that provide catering services are required to obtain a catering permit in addition to their current annual health permit.
+An example is when a facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.

-Cooks-for-Hire are not regulated by the local health agency.
-Due to the risk incurred by using personal Cook-for-Hire equipment (example chef knives or hot hold units, etc.) it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.
+Cooks-for-Hire are not regulated by Environmental Health.
+Due to the risks involved with a Cook-for-Hire using his or her own personal equipment, it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.